ray-project/enhancements/reps/2024-06-13-export-api.md

   you need to use [the state observability api](https://github.com/ray-project/enhancements/blob/main/reps/2022-04-21-state-observability-apis.md "the state observability api") .
 - Certain states can be exported respectively.
 - Friendly to all types of users (especially cloud vendors), easy to deploy and use, without modifying Ray.
+- It should be possible to disable the export API for security and performance.
+- The data should be exported from as close as possible to the source where it is generated.
+The export API should have minimal overhead and we should not need to unnecessarily move data to other nodes before it is exported.

 ### Should this change be within ray or outside?